 What do you think of her shower?
 That and the toilet were a good 85 steps from her 4 X 16 ft caravan.

 There was even snow 4 times when she lived in Bothwell Tasmania (pop.
 300).

 "Well, hello KATE DUFFY, Editor at Harliquin Publishing."

 On October 20, 2005, Joanne found a way to re-celebrate her mother's 15th birthday.
 For on that day, in Oct.
-1944, her mother's family and some other refugees had absolutely nothing to eat or drink for 9 straight days... they ran into the arms of the American soldiers who liberated them.
+1944, her mother's family and some other Mestizo and full-filipino refugees had absolutely nothing to eat or drink for 9 straight days... they ran into the arms of the American soldiers who liberated them.
 Up until then, they had been prisoners of a handful of Japanese soldiers.
-And before seeking sanctuary in that deserted hospital, Joanne's mother and the other refugees, for several months, resorted to eating shredded paper - anything to keep alive.
+And before seeking sanctuary in that deserted hospital, Joanne's mother and the other refugees, for 3-1/2 years resorted to eating shredded paper - anything to keep alive.
 At 15, Joanne's mother looked as if only 8, being so mal-nutritioned for 4 long years of WWII.
 How befitting that Joanne gave a heart-wrenching memorial speech before 100 filipinos/mestizos on the 61st Anniversary of the Landing at Leyte - which saved her mother, her grandmother and her aunt and uncles' lives.
-Laughter roared and tears flowed as Joanne read such moving excerpts from her EAGLES OF THE RAINBOW: An Awesome Hybrid Volume II.
+Laughter roared and tears flowed as Joanne read such moving excerpts from her EAGLES OF THE RAINBOW FOREVER Volume 2.
 So typical of Filipinos and Mestizos... they served Joanne a delicious banquet of Filipino food.

 Joanne drove past this view every 2 weeks when she drove a good hour to the supermarket.
 Each trip she could almost see heaps of prehistoric creatures poking around those cliffs.